opencast/opencast/docs/guides/developer/docs/decision-making/voting.md

 --------------------

 Before calling a vote it is important to ensure that the community is given time to discuss the upcoming vote.
-This will be done by posting an email to the list indicating the intention to call a vote and the options available.
+This will be done by posting an email to the developers list indicating the intention to call a vote and the options available.
 By the time a vote is called there should already be consensus in the community.
 The vote itself is, normally, a formality.

 Calling a Vote
 --------------